RoboForm vs 1Password: which is the best password manager?

 Both RoboForm and 1Password bring their A-game regarding encryption, opting for top-grade 256-bit AES encryption.
 This is one of the most secure encryption methods out there.

-During RoboForm’s review, we found that all data is encrypted at every stage using 256-bit AES with PBKDF2 SHA256 to protect against all sorts of attacks, including dictionary and brute force.
+During RoboForm’s review, I found that all data is encrypted at every stage using 256-bit AES with PBKDF2 SHA256 to protect against all sorts of attacks, including dictionary and brute force.
 Plus, its adherence to the zero-knowledge policy also means that all encryption/decryption is done locally, and only you have access to the master password.

 To top it all off, you also get a 128-bit Secret Key, which is used in combination with the account password to protect your data.
 With its 128 bits of entropy, your account password is virtually unguessable.